|YOU ARE HERE: Home > Drink Driving Information > DVLA Medical for High Risk Offenders|

 You MUST contact the DVLA to ascertain your legal entitlement to drive if you do not currently have a valid & up to date drivers licence in your possession.

-Section 88 of The Road Traffic Act 1988 allows certain drivers to legally drive if they are not currently subject to a driving disqualification and a qualifying drivers licence application has been received by the DVLA.
+Section 88 of The Road Traffic Act 1988 which previously allowed certain drivers, including those classified as high risk offenders to legally drive if their driving disqualification had ended and a qualifying drivers licence application had been received by the DVLA no longer applies to any person convicted on or after 1st June 2013.

 IMPORTANT - PLEASE READ